QuarkChain/L2Bridge/backend/README.md

 There are a lot of variables to consider in this question.
 On one hand, LP income comes from each order's LP fee.
 In each user deposit order, there is a ramp-up fee for LP with an upper bound, giving LPs time to wait for a comfortable bid price, like an English auction mechanism.
 By the `MIN_LP_FEE` config in .env file, you can set a lower bound of LP fee acceptable in USD.
 On the other hand, you should control the operation cost as described [here](#how-can-i-control-gas-costs).
-Moreover, there are other considerations like the risks caused by token price volatility, opportunity costs due to the fund return period, etc., which are out of the scope of this tool.
+Moreover, there are other considerations like operation cost to run the service, the risks caused by token price volatility, opportunity costs due to the fund return period, etc., which are out of the scope of this tool.
 ### How can I control gas costs?
-Generally speaking, the default mode has a relatively large overhead considering gas cost.
-As an alternative, you can run `yarn claim` service to only claim orders, and then schedule a time to sync only the latest count.
-This could be the most gas-efficient strategy but is only applicable when the earliest expiration time of the claims is allowed.
+As described [here] (#how-should-i-manage-the-sync-service), you can choose sync strategy to control gas costs caused by sync transactions.
 To control gas costs on the transaction level, you can use `MAX_FEE_PER_GAS_L1` (for L1), `MAX_FEE_PER_GAS_AB` (for Arbitrum), or `GAS_PRICE_OP` (for Optimism) to limit the gas price for transactions other than taking orders (a.k.a claim).
 If the real-time gas price is higher, the transactions will be pending for later confirmation.
 Note that if maxFeePerGas is lower than maxPriorityFeePerGas the transaction will fail, so it will be ignored by the script.
 **Warning:** If there were network congestion and the claim hashes are not relayed to source L2 in time due to low gas price, there are risks that orders would be expired.
 ### How can I get a better chance to win the claim bid?
 To get a better chance to win the claim bid, you can use the max priority fee or gas price multiplier configuration to boost the gas price used for the claim transaction:
 - For Arbitrum as the destination chain (O2A), use `MAX_PRIORITY_FEE_AB_CLAIM` to specify the max priority fee (tip) in Gwei
 - For Optimism as the destination chain (A2O), use `GAS_PRICE_MULTIPLIER_OP_CLAIM` which will multiply the real-time gas price.